apache/lucy/core/Lucy/Docs/FileFormat.md

 information in addition to document id, e.g. the positions at which the term occurs within the field.

-=head2 Documents
+### Documents

 The document storage section is a simple database, organized into two files:

-=over

-=item *

-B<documents.dat> - Serialized documents.
+* __documents.dat__ - Serialized documents.

-=item *

-B<documents.ix> - Document storage index, a solid array of 64-bit integers where each integer location corresponds to a document id, and the value at that location points at a file position in the documents.dat file.
+* __documents.ix__ - Document storage index, a solid array of 64-bit integers
+  where each integer location corresponds to a document id, and the value at that location points at a file position in the documents.dat file.

-=back

-=head2 Highlight data
+### Highlight data

 The files which store data used for excerpting and highlighting are organized similarly to the files used to store documents.

-=over

-=item *

-B<highlight.dat> - Chunks of serialized highlight data, one per doc id.
+* __highlight.dat__ - Chunks of serialized highlight data, one per doc id.

-=item *

-B<highlight.ix> - Highlight data index -- as with the C<documents.ix> file, a
+* __highlight.ix__ - Highlight data index -- as with the `documents.ix` file, a
   solid array of 64-bit file pointers.

-=back

-=head2 Deletions
+### Deletions

 When a document is "deleted" from a segment, it is not actually purged right away; it is merely marked as "deleted" via a deletions file.
 Deletions files contains bit vectors with one bit for each document in the segment; if bit
-#254 is set then document 254 is deleted, and if that document turns up in a
-search it will be masked out.
+\#254 is set then document 254 is deleted, and if that document turns up in a search it will be masked out.

 It is only when a segment's contents are rewritten to a new segment during the segment-merging process that deleted documents truly go away.

-=head1 Compound Files
+## Compound Files

 If you peer inside an index directory, you won't actually find any files named "documents.dat", "highlight.ix", etc. unless there is an indexing process